-How to change or get a server hostname on Plesk server?
+How to change or get a server hostname on the Plesk server?

 Note: A server hostname must be a fully qualified domain name (FQDN).
-The changes are not instant.
-It requires 24-48 hours to get new hostname propagated through all the DNS servers.
+Changes are not instant.
+It requires 24-48 hours to get a new hostname propagated through all the DNS servers.

-Warning: Server providers might deny hostname change, in such case contact the server provider.
+Warning: Server providers might deny hostname change, in such cases contact the server provider.

 Click on a section to expand

-Note: You must be Plesk Administrator to be able to see or change the hostname.
+Note: You should be logged in as the Plesk administrator to be able to see or change the hostname.